spryker/spryker-docs/docs/scos/dev/features/202108.0/approval-process/approval-process-feature-overview.md

 Here’s how approvals fit into the buying process:

 **1. Submitting the request for approval**
 The Approval Process workflow is flexible and starts when a buyer submits the request for approval through the company user account in the shop application.
 The approval request can be submitted after any step of the checkout depending on the project configuration.
 The buyer requests approval from the appropriate approver through the Approver widget.
-Check [Shop Guide - Submit a request for approval](https://documentation.spryker.com/docs/en/approval-process-shop-guide#submitting-a-request-for-approval) for details on how to submit a request for approval.
+Check [Shop Guide - Submit a request for approval](/docs/scos/dev/features/{{ page.version }}/approval-process/approval-process-feature-overview.html#approval-process-on-the-storefront) for details on how to submit a request for approval.
 After the buyer has requested the approval, the request gets the **Waiting** status and cannot be edited.

 {% info_block warningBox "Note" %}
 There may be several approvers with different Approve up to grand total permissions created.
-By default, one Approver role is available after the feature has been [integrated](https://documentation.spryker.com/docs/en/approval-process-feature-integration
+By default, one Approver role is available after the feature has been [integrated](/docs/scos/dev/migration-and-integration/{{ page.version }}/feature-integration-guides/approval-process-feature-integration.html
 {% endinfo_block %}. )

 **2. Approval or rejection**